vvo/iron-session/README.md

 **`iron-session` is a secure, stateless, and cookie-based session library for JavaScript.**

+<p align="center">Online demo: <a href="https://iron-session-demo.vercel.app/">https://iron-session-demo.vercel.app</a> 👀</p>

-The session data is stored in signed and encrypted cookies which are decoded by your server code in a stateless fashion (= no I/O involved).
+The session data is stored in signed and encrypted cookies which are decoded by your server code in a stateless fashion (= no network involved).
 This is the same technique used by frameworks like
 [Ruby On Rails](https://guides.rubyonrails.org/security.html#session-storage).

 <p align="center"><i>⭐️ Featured in the <a href="https://nextjs.org/docs/authentication">Next.js documentation</a></i></p>